JuliaActuary/MortalityTables.jl/README.md

 survival(m,20,25) # the five year survival rate
 ```

-Because of the large number of parameters and the likelihood for confusion, these models:
+### Some notes:

-- Are not exported from the package, so you need to call them by prefixing with `MortalityTables`.
+- Because of the large number of models and the likelihood for overlap with other things (e.g. `Quadratic` or `Weibull` would be expected to be found in other contexts as well), these models Are not exported from the package, so you need to call them by prefixing with `MortalityTables`.
   - e.g. : `MortalityTables.Kostaki()`
-- Are keyword arguments rather than positional, like this: `MortalityTables.Gompertz(a=0.01,b=0.2)`
+- Because of the large number of parameters for the models, the arguments are keyword rather than positional: `MortalityTables.Gompertz(a=0.01,b=0.2)`
-- Have default values for the arguments, so they can be called without args like this: `MortalityTables.Gompertz()`.
+- The models have default values, so they can be called without args like this: `MortalityTables.Gompertz()`.
-  - See the help text for what the default values are.
+  - See the help text for what the default values are: `?Gompertz`

 ## Adding more tables